jdoleary/Spellmasons/docs/Tasks/CriticalPath.md

 had the same bug happen. playing solo a resurrected a few of those guys that reduce max mana on hit and they hit a few times (did not reduce max mana to zero)

-- Mattmellow
-The spell costs aren't going back down to their original cost if I can't see them (casting from the spellbook while the spells aren't in the hotbar or side areas).
-You can see this in a new run if you take all of the spells out of view and only cast from the spellbook, on your next turn the spell cost will not decrease.
-Is this intentional?

-I love the game, you're doing great!❤️

 - v1.20
     - i18n
         - Spell will be nullified